 Full course for one semester.
 T.S.
 Eliot begins his 1922 poem The Waste Land with the admixture of memory and desire, reflecting literary modernism’s preoccupations both with the subjective life and with time and historicity.
 This course will examine the ways in which fictions from roughly the first half of the twentieth century repeatedly return to questions of a remembrance of eros past, both in their thematic content and in their formal narrative complexities.
 Marcel Proust, the most influential literary explorer of these questions, will occupy a central position in our analysis, but we will also examine novels by transatlantic modern authors who may include Virginia Woolf, Rebecca West, Willa Cather, Jean Rhys, Christopher Isherwood, Graham Greene, James Baldwin, and Vladimir Nabokov.
 Prerequisite: sophomore standing or above.
 Conference.
 Not offered 2018–19.

 The Modern American Novel

 Full course for one semester.
 This course will cover a number of works of modern American fiction which in various ways depict the idea of America itself.
-Each novel responds to events, ideas and conditions—political, cultural, racial—which the writers believe cannot be sufficiently represented in discursive prose but must be fictionalized to be adequately perceived and comprehended.
+Each novel responds to events, ideas, and conditions—political, cultural, racial—which the writers believe cannot be sufficiently represented in discursive prose but must be fictionalized to be adequately perceived and comprehended.
 In some cases the writers argue that ordinary experience itself seems to be fiction.
 We will examine the diverse forms with which these authors represent America and the American experience, by studying their narrative strategies, character interactions, authorial or narrative points of view, and the relations of setting to theme.
 Prerequisite: Humanities 110 or sophomore standing.
 Conference.
+Not offered 2018–19.

-The Nineteenth-Century Novel: The Bildungsroman and the Courtship Novel
+The Nineteenth-Century Novel: The Bildungsroman

 English 211 - Introduction to Poetry and Poetics